 The Forties and Fifties

-The dark side of life was pretty well hidden from a young Irish Roman Catholic girl and her family in the forties and fifties.
+The dark side of life was pretty well hidden from a young Irish Roman Catholic girl and her family in the Forties and Fifties.
 Being raised in a small family-oriented village meant learning about life from a small cast of characters.
 Our experiences were pretty well limited to the home, church and parochial school system.
 Our life was also fairly parochial when we had to deal with life’s complex issues.
-Questions we had were answered very simply through reassuring clichés which relieved us from the very necessary and difficult rites where we needed to find our own answers to things, and to learn how to discern where our actions would lead us.
+Questions we had were answered very simply through reassuring clichés which relieved us from the very necessary and difficult rites of passage where we needed to find our own answers to things, and to learn how to discern where our actions would lead us.

 (Written by: Lyman / Waggoner / Robinson)